LuisEnMarroquin/python-keylogger/README.md

 # Python keylogger

-The simplest keylogger you can create using Python 3 with only `keyboard` dependency
+The simplest keylogger you can create using Python 3 only `keyboard` dependency

-This app was created for learning, research and security purposes, I tried to use as many as necessary core Python libraries to show some things they can do and I hope more antivirus software scan this simple way of doing a keylogger
+This app was created for learning and security purposes only, feel free to use it

 Note: Everytime you start the app will delete logs file everytime it runs and only one instance is allowed to run at once (this works by trying to delete the file but wont be able to because it'll used by the other instance)

-## Licensing

-All files on this repository are licensed as described on `LICENSE` file

-## Download and setup environment
+## Download and install dependencies

 ```shell
 git clone https://github.com/LuisEnMarroquin/python-keylogger.git